-In periodic table while moving down in a group, atoms add extra shell (number of electrons) due to which ionic radius of elements increases down a group.
+In a periodic table while moving down in a group, atoms add an extra shell (number of electrons) due to which the ionic radius of elements increases down a group.

 |Ions||Configuration||Ionic radii(nm)||Ions||Configuration||Ionic radii(nm)|